Arulkharisma/arulkharisma/README.md

 ## Hi, I'm Arul Kharisma 👋
-Hello, I'm a computer science student specializing in Informatics.
+Hello, I'm a computer science student.
 I'm passionate about technology and programming, currently studying various aspects of computing such as software development, and artificial intelligence.
 I am very interested and want to know more about this field and I hope to contribute to the development of useful technology.

 ## Tech Stack: